Caroline O'Connor (actress)

-Caroline Ann O'Connor is an Anglo-Australian singer, dancer, and actress.
+Caroline Ann O'Connor (born 2 September 1962) is a British-born Australian actress and singer.
 For her theatre work she has won three Helpmann Awards: Best Female Actor in a Play for Edith Piaf in Piaf in 2001; in the same category for Judy Garland in End of the Rainbow in 2006; and Best Female Actor in a Musical for Reno Sweeney in Anything Goes in 2015.
+O'Connor has performed extensively throughout Australia, Broadway and on the London West End.

 Early life and education

 Caroline Ann O'Connor was born in Oldham, Lancashire, England, to Irish parents.
 After her family migrated to Australia she was brought up and educated in Sydney, where she took Irish dance lessons with Joy Ransley and Valerie McGrath.

 O'Connor had joined a touring dance troupe by August 1974, which travelled to Ireland, Paris, London, and the United States west coast.
 The troupe's members, including O'Connor, competed in the Irish Dancing World Championships, held in Dublin.
 At the age of 15 she returned to Dublin to appear in a dance competition and finished third.
 She later recalled, "When I was growing up in Rockdale as a little girl of Irish parents singing show tunes I didn't really fit in.
 Everyone was in their denim shorts and thongs and wanting to go down to Cronulla and I wanted to stay home and listen to Doris Day".

 At 17, O'Connor returned to London and trained as a dancer at the Royal Ballet School, She worked for one year at the Australian Opera Ballet, and became an Australian citizen in 2007.